timwaters/mapwarper/README_API.md

 **Response Example:**

-The output will be similar to the following:
+The output will be be in the following format:
 ```
 {{{
 {